jaime-gacitua/SueldosGovScrape/README.md

-# Making Chilean Government data Closer to Chileans
+# Narrowing the gap between Chilean Government Data and Chileans

-Data is out there, but it is still far from the people.
-It is scattered in multiple HTML pages.
+Data is out there, but scattered in multiple HTML pages.
+Impossible to analyze.
+What is the real value?

-Here we explore transforming all the HTML pages into actual data tables, and grasp the impact could it have.
+Here we explore transforming all the HTML pages into actual data tables and grasp the exponential impact it could have.

 ## First phase:
 1. Web scraping salaries data from [Gobierno Transparente](http://www.gobiernotransparentechile.gob.cl/)